haotian2006/Terrain-Generation-Library/readme.md

 If you do plan to use this I highly recommend making custom WorldGen functions.
 A example is show in studio and in the worldgenExample folder
 (not Deepslate.worldgen)

+you can create custom functions here: [https://misode.github.io/worldgen/density-function/](https://misode.github.io/worldgen/density-function/)
+(use a json to lua table converter if you do plan to use it)

 USE THIS AT YOUR OWN RISK.